nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Example:
-- `pi 2` displays person 2 and all tasks assigned to that person
+- `pi 2` displays person 2 and all tasks assigned to that person.

 #### 3.5.10 Viewing a Task : `ti`